In the name of World Peace

 My heart bleeds for all innocent victims caught in the middle of all conflict.
 The mothers, the children, the premature babies…………. the young men, the hostages, all human beings!

 Please take a little time to reflect on the quotes shared on this page.
+Please also note: When a quote is repeated it is intentional!

 Martin Luther King said:

 The ultimate weakness of violence is that it is a descending spiral, begetting the very thing it seeks to destroy.
 Instead of diminishing evil, it multiplies it.
 Through violence you may murder the liar, but you cannot murder the lie, nor establish the truth.
 Through violence you murder the hater, but you do not murder hate.
-In fact, violence merely increases hate...Returning violence for violence multiplies violence, adding deeper darkness to a night already devoid of stars.
-Darkness cannot drive out darkness; only light can do that.
-Hate cannot drive out hate; only love can do that.”
+In fact, violence merely increases hate.

 “There is enough in the world for everyone’s need, but not enough for everyone’s greed.” — Frank Buchman, Protestant evangelist